simonangel-fong/AWS_DjangoECDeployer/README.md

 ## Features

+- **CICD Implementation**:

+  - Use AWS `CodeBuild`, `CodePipeline`, and `CodeDeploy` Integration
+  - Automates the entire deployment pipeline, from source code changes to EC2 instance provisioning and application deployment.

 - **Simplified Deployment:**

-  - Requires only two arguments: the name of the Django project and the GitHub repository URL.
+  - Requires only two arguments: the **name of the Django project** and the **GitHub repository URL**.

 - **GitHub Repository Structure:**

   - Enforces a rule for the target Django project's directory structure:
     - The project directory must be located in a direct child subdirectory of the GitHub repository, ensuring a consistent and organized layout.

-- **CICD Implementation**:

-  - Use AWS `CodeBuild`, `CodePipeline`, and `CodeDeploy` Integration
-  - Automates the entire deployment pipeline, from source code changes to EC2 instance provisioning and application deployment.

 - **EC2 Instance Provisioning**:
   - Utilizes a predefined `EC2 instance template` with `user data` to host the Django application.